bryan-hoang/dnd-notes/docs/current/tidebreaker/sessions.md

   - Report back to Korrak regarding the sinking of the snow's breach
     - Kony used Korrak to scry on Lawrence again, learning that he's frustrated in Glennroch.
+    - Korrak gave Kony a black spot as an exchange.
   - Knot is jealous of Troy.

 ## Session 45: Haven hangout to Calister cruise (2021-10-30)